Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

    - **Comprehensive Functionalities:**  It emulates capabilities inherent in Conversational AI Interaction, including file upload, web searches, document creation, and mood detection.

 3. **AI Quiz Generator**
-   - **Customizable Quizzes:** Allows users to specify the number of questions, topics, and difficulty levels (easy, medium, hard).
+   - **Customizable Quizzes:** Allows users to specify the number of questions, topics, sub-topics, and difficulty levels (easy, medium, hard).
    - **File-Based Quiz Generation:** Generates quizzes based on uploaded study materials using **Azure Documentation intelligence service**.
    - **Instant Feedback:** It gives instant feedback to responses by awarding points for correct answers and deducting points for wrong ones.
    - **Azure OpenAI Integration:** Leverage **Azure OpenAI Services** to efficiently create and validate quiz content.
+ - **leaderboard:** It is helpful to users by providing motivation and engagement through a sense of competition and achievement.
+They also allow users to track their progress, compare it with others, and receive immediate feedback on their performance.
+ - **Performance-chart:** This helps users to understand their performance across different subject areas.

 4. **Content Translation**
    - **Azure Translator Service:** Translates all content to the user-preferred language, making it accessible to users who do not understand English.
    - **Seamless Integration:** Applies translation services to all backend processes and frontend displays for uniformity in the user experience.

+5. **Collaborative study groups** and peer discussion forums.
+   - The **Study-Buddy platform** offers comprehensive collaborative study groups and peer discussion forums.
+   - Users can **create, join, and manage study groups** with features like:
+       - Real-time chat
+       - Group posts
+       - Threaded discussions
+    - The platform is backed by a robust **Flask-Python backend** and an interactive **Angular.js frontend**.
+    - Ensures a dynamic and engaging learning environment.
+    - Additional functionalities include:
+      - Member management
+      - Privacy settings
+      - Multimedia sharing
+    - Ideal for students seeking a productive and interactive way to enhance their learning experience.

+6. **Career guidance features**
+   - **Resume Building:**
+     - Users can **create and manage their resumes** using the resume builder feature.
+     - The system allows users to input their **personal information, education, work experience, projects, skills, and references**.
+     - Resumes can be enhanced with AI suggestions to **improve their ATS (Applicant Tracking System) scores**, ensuring better chances of getting noticed by recruiters.
+     - Users can also generate well-structured **resumes in various formats**, ready to be shared with potential employers.
+     - The resume builder provides a **user-friendly interface** with real-time preview, making it easy to see how changes will affect the final document.
+     - Users can **save multiple versions of their resume**, allowing them to tailor their applications for different job opportunities.
+     - The platform also **includes templates and formatting** options to help users create professional and visually appealing resumes.
+     - With secure storage and easy access, users can **update and download their resumes anytime**, ensuring they are always ready for new job applications.

-5. **User Authentication**
+7. **User Authentication**
  - **Secure Login/Signup:** Offers both manual entering of credentials and Google Authenticator for secure and hassle-free authentication for users.
  - **Forgot Password Option:** Provides the secure and user-friendly feature of resetting passwords with verification, through an email that guarantees both account security and accessibility.

-6. **Collaborative study groups** and peer discussion forums.
-   - The **Study-Buddy** platform offers comprehensive collaborative study groups and peer discussion forums, allowing users to create, join, and manage study groups with features like real-time chat, group posts, and threaded discussions, all backed by a robust Flask-Python backend and an interactive Angular.js frontend, ensuring a dynamic and engaging learning environment.
-7. **Career guidance features**
-   - **Resume Building**: Users can create and manage their resumes using the resume builder feature.
-The system allows users to input their personal information, education, work experience, projects, skills, and references.
-Resumes can be enhanced with AI suggestions to improve their ATS (Applicant Tracking System) scores, ensuring better chances of getting noticed by recruiters.
-Users can also generate well-structured resumes in various formats, ready to be shared with potential employers.

-   - **Job Search Assistance**: The platform integrates job search functionalities to help users find job listings that match their skills and preferences.
-Users can receive personalized job recommendations through the platform.
-The system supports searching for jobs based on various criteria, including location, job title, and industry.
-By incorporating these features, **Study-Buddy** not only supports academic growth but also aids users in their career development journey.

 ---